 forest fire?

+The sun was casting a lot of low shadows now.
 I understand this is where you're suppose to be able to see the Painted Desert from.

 One last look before heading out.